Skip to Main Content

 • The resident must present their research project at the Midwest Pharmacy Residents Conference.

-• The resident must present two Grand Rounds presentations and receive no more than one “Needs Improvement” as evaluated by their assigned mentor on the last of the presentations.
+• The resident must present two Grand Rounds presentations.
 Required timeline and expectations for each grand rounds presentation will be agreed upon by the resident and preceptor in advance of the presentation (see “Grand Rounds Timeline Due Dates – Resident and Preceptor Agreement” form for details).
 Failure to comply with this required expectation will result in disciplinary action.

 • The resident must complete a drug monograph and/or class review and Medication Use Evaluation (MUE) as assigned by the primary preceptor within the timeline given.
 Failure to adhere to project deadlines can result in disciplinary action.